-We produced 536,000 metric tons of TiO2 in 2018, down from the record 576,000 metric tons we produced in 2017.
-Our production volumes include our share of the output produced by our TiO2 manufacturing joint venture discussed below in "TiO2 manufacturing joint venture."
-Our average production capacity utilization rates were approximately 98% in 2016, at full practical capacity in 2017 and approximately 95% in 2018.
+We produced 546,000 metric tons of TiO_2 in 2019, up from the 536,000 metric tons we produced in 2018.
+Our production volumes include our share of the output produced by our TiO_2 manufacturing joint venture discussed below in " TiO_2 manufacturing joint venture."
+Our average production capacity utilization rates were at full practical capacity in 2017, 95% in 2018 and 98% in 2019.
 Our production rates in 2018 were impacted by maintenance activities at certain facilities and by the first quarter implementation of a productivity-enhancing improvement project at our Belgian facility.

-We operate facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
-In North America, we have a TiO2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below in "TiO2 manufacturing joint venture," a 50% interest in a TiO2 plant in Lake Charles, Louisiana.
+We operate facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO_2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
+In North America, we have a TiO_2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below in " TiO_2 manufacturing joint venture," a 50% interest in a TiO_2 plant near Lake Charles, Louisiana.

-Our production capacity has increased by approximately 6% over the past ten years due to debottlenecking programs, incurring only moderate capital expenditures.
-We expect to operate our TiO2 plants at near full practical capacity levels in 2019.
+Our production capacity has increased by approximately 5% over the past ten years due to debottlenecking programs, incurring only moderate capital expenditures.
+We expect to operate our TiO2 plants at near full practical capacity levels in 2020.

-The following table presents the division of our expected 2019 manufacturing capacity by plant location and type of manufacturing process:
+The following table presents the division of our expected 2020 manufacturing capacity by plant location and type of manufacturing process:

-% of capacity by TiO 2 manufacturing process Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride and sulfate process, co-products 30% 6% Nordenham, Germany TiO 2 production, sulfate process, co-products - 10 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 16 - Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products - 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 15 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 13 - Total 74% 26%
+% of capaci manufacturi - Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride and sulfate process, co-products 31% 2% Nordenham, Germany TiO 2 production, sulfate process, co-products - 11 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 16 - Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products - 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 16 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 14 - Total 77% 23%

 - (1) The Leverkusen facility is located within an extensive manufacturing complex owned by Bayer AG.
 We own the Leverkusen facility, which represents about one-third of our current TiO2 production capacity, but we lease the land under the facility from Bayer under a long-term agreement which expires in 2050.
 Lease payments are periodically negotiated with Bayer for periods of at least two years at a time.
-A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements. - (2) The Fredrikstad facility is located on public land and is leased until 2063.

-We operate the Lake Charles facility in a joint venture with Venator Investments LLC (Venator Investments) (formerly Huntsman P&A Investments LLC), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
+A majority-owned subsidiary of Bayer provides some raw materials including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility under separate supplies and services agreements.
+In conjunction with our long-term strategy to increase chloride process production, in late 2019 we decided to phase-out sulfate production at the Leverkusen facility by the end of 2020. - (2) The Fredrikstad facility is located on public land and is leased until 2063. - (3) We operate the Lake Charles facility in a joint venture with Venator Investments LLC (Venator Investments), a wholly-owned subsidiary of Venator Group, of which Venator Materials PLC (Venator) owns 100% and the amount indicated in the table above represents the share of TiO2 produced by the joint venture to which we are entitled.
 See Note 5 to our Consolidated Financial Statements and "TiO2 manufacturing joint venture."
 The joint venture owns the land and facility.